nixpulvis/nixpulvis.github.io/_ramblings/2021-02-02-signing-and-notarizing.md

 Of course in the case of Alacritty, **it is open source**, so there's never anything stopping you from pulling down a version and building it yourself.
 This is how I install it, and is probably the best way to do things in general.
-If build times are a concern of yours, then there may be hoops to jump through, but that's not stopping you from using the software either.
+If build times are a concern of yours, then there may be hoops to jump through (like passing homebrew's `--no-quarantine` flag), but that's not stopping you from using the software either.